ryanoutcome20/Trinity-Anti-Cheat/docs/developer/code style.md

 # Player Name

 If dealing with a player always use the variable name `Player`.
 If you cannot use `Player` then use `Target`.
 If dealing with more than one player then use the variable name specific to that use case.
-If inside of a sub-function such as `TAC.Timer` then use `self` for the Player.
 Examples include:

 ```lua
 hook.Add("PlayerDeath", "Example", function(Victim, Inflictor, Attacker)